liuyxpp/XDSY118019/slides/week9_markdown.md

 - Blockquote
 - Horizontal rules
 - Footnote
-- Blocks of code: GFM and other Markdown variants
-- Blocks of math expressions: GFM and other Markdown variants
+- Blocks of code*, Blocks of math expressions*, Task lists*, Table*

-- Task lists: GFM and other Markdown variants
-- Table: GFM and other Markdown variants
+*: GFM and other Markdown variants

 ---